Leigh Academy Rainham

 Leigh Academy Rainham is an 11–18 mixed secondary school and sixth form located in Rainham, Kent, England.
+It has 48 dedicated classrooms with yellow walls.
 Established in September 2021, it is a free school, and part of the Leigh Academies Trust.

 Background

-In 2016 Central government announced an initiative to relieve the school place pressure in Medway.
+In 2016, the United Kingdom Government announced an initiative to relieve the school place pressure in Medway.
 The Education and Skills Funding Agency (ESFA) managed and determined the process.
-There were thirteen bids and the Leigh Academies Trust won the bid to build the 1150 place free school; it will be a non-selective school for students aged 11–19.
+There were thirteen bids and the Leigh Academies Trust won the bid to build the 1150 place free school; it was planned to be a non-selective school for students aged 11 to 19.
 (ISCED Levels 2–3).
-This will represent an additional capital investment of between 20–30 million pounds.
+This would represent an additional capital investment of between 20–30 million pounds.

-The Leigh Academies Trust runs 25 academies in the North Kent area incorporating many larger than average secondaries.
-In an interview a previous chief executive, Frank Green explained the small schools model of education as a way to prevent students from dropping out, and vertical tutor groups as a way that allows students to be supported by peers a couple of years their senior.
+The Leigh Academies Trust runs 25 academies in the North Kent area, incorporating many larger-than-average secondaries.
+In an interview, a previous chief executive, Frank Green, explained the small schools model of education as a way to prevent students from dropping out, and vertical tutor groups that allow students to be supported by older peers.
 The trust creates largely autonomous schools within the school- analogous to houses in former times.
-In its consultation documents for the proposed school, the small school model is mentioned.
-The Leigh Academies Trust is an enthusiastic proponent of the IB, (International Baccalaureate) adopting the Learner Profile, and offering an IB Middle Years Programme compliant curriculum within its secondary schools.
+In its consultation documents for the school, the small school model is mentioned.
+The Leigh Academies Trust is a proponent of the IB (International Baccalaureate), adopting the Learner Profile, and offering an IB Middle Years Programme-compliant curriculum within its secondary schools.